B135 Wells Hall

 Dr. Kronenberg’s research interests include language education, program administration, learning space design, sociomateriality, innovation in language education, and technology.
 His monograph titled “Physical Language Learning Spaces in the Digital Age” will be published at the end of 2023 with Bloomsbury Academic.
 Another book, the co-edited “Language Program Vitality in the United States: From Surviving to Thriving in Higher Education” will also be published at the end of 2023 with Springer.

 Dr. Kronenberg served as president of the International Association for Language Learning Technology (IALLT) 2015-2017, and as president of the South West Association for Language Learning Technology.
 He served as an advisory board member of the Learning Spaces Collaboratory and has been a fellow for the National Institute for Technology in Liberal Education.
 He is currently serving on the editorial board of the TASK Journal and the council of the International Association for Language Learning Technology (IALLT).

 He is currently Co-Principal Investigator on the 2.5 million Andrew W. Mellon Foundation LCTL and Indigenous Languages Partnership grant.
 He has worked as a consultant to more than a dozen language departments and language centers.
 Dr. Kronenberg has given numerous keynotes internationally and nationally, and has been an invited speaker at dozens of institutions and conferences.

 December 12, 2017

 Current Research Projects / Under Review

-• Edited volume: Language Program Vitality in the United States: From Surviving to Thriving in Higher Education (Working Title), with Emily Heidrich Uebel and Scott Sterling.
+From Surviving to Thriving in Higher Education (co-edited volume with Emily Heidrich Uebel,

 • “Technology Integration and Online Language Learning: From Commonly Taught Languages to Less Commonly Taught and Indigenous Languages” (invited book chapter, mid-2023)